What is art therapy?

 The art therapist provides a safe, confidential space.
 This means that what is created and discussed within the session remains confidential, unless there is a safeguarding issue.
 In this instance the art therapist will need to speak to a parent/carer or other professional.

 The art work made in art therapy is also confidential.
 Each client has their own folder/storage box in which to store their art work.
-The art therapist keeps the art work safe between sessions, although sometimes children may choose to take their art work away after each session.
-At the end of therapy the client usually takes all their artwork home.
+The art therapist keeps the art work safe between sessions, at the end of therapy the client can decide what they would like to do with their art work.